-Amazon brings audio into the smart-home age with the Echo speaker.
-The Echo connects to the Internet and taps into Amazon's universe of services to become a personal assistant that helps you shop; a know-it-all with sport, traffic and weather info; and a DJ when you're not sure what to listen to.
-The Echo is getting smarter all the time, thanks to the ability to control multiple smart home products and a selection of more than 3,000 skills.
+Amazon brought audio into the smart-home age with the first Echo speaker.
+Though this model has been discontinued and replaced with the 2017 second-gen Echo and 2019 third-gen Echo, its purpose remains the same.
+The Echo connects to the Internet and taps into Amazon Alexa's universe of services to become a personal assistant that helps you shop; a know-it-all with sport, traffic and weather info; and a DJ when you're not sure what to listen to.
+The Echo is getting smarter all the time, thanks to the ability to control multiple smart home products and a selection of more than 60,000 skills.

 Amazon didn't skimp on the sound quality, either; the Echo compares favorably to other speakers that cost about the same.
 But with a few key features missing, such as a stand-alone battery, the otherwise impressive Echo isn't for everyone.

 With a sleek black design, the understated 9.25 x 3.27 x 3.27-inch Echo does its best to blend into the background.
 It's meant to be always on, and always listening for your commands, like a butler who emerges just when you call on him.